Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 <a id="removing-node-from-existing-cluster"></a>
 ### Removing Nodes from an Existing Cluster
-Removing nodes from an existing cluster is a two-step process:

-1. Remove the nodes from your cluster's quorum.
-1. Tidy up the AWS resources for the removed nodes.
+Removing nodes from an existing cluster is a two-step process in which you remove the nodes from your cluster's quorum and then tidy up the AWS resources for the removed nodes.

 #### Step 1: Remove Nodes from the Cluster's Quorum
-You must perform this step while the cluster is running.
+{% capture whileRunning %}{{site.cnq.performWhileRunning}}{% endcapture %}
+{% include important.html content=whileRunning %}

 1. Edit the `terraform.tfvars` file, setting the value of `q_target_node_count` to a reduced number of nodes in the cluster.